 Give clients the ability to interact with a virtual assistant who can answer questions and help solve problems.
 For example, a virtual assistant can provide users with transaction and payment information, such as account balance information or transaction history.
 This feature will make it easy for users to get information and improve their experience with the app.
 An example of a smart banking assistant can be Czech Fintech's AddAI solution.

 Offer clients bonus programs that reward regular activity in the app.
 This way you can motivate users to use the app more often and take advantage of additional features.
 For example, you can offer Moneyback.
-By analyzing customer buying behavior, you can get personalized promotions.
+By analyzing customer buying behavior, you can get personalised promotions.
 Your clients will save money on goods they normally buy and will visit your app more often.

 You can also read about how to motivate users in our case study with bunq.